 Choosing the right foundation doesn’t have to be a daunting task.
 By understanding your complexion, undertones and most importantly, testing before buying, you will definitely get it right.

-Also, remember to consider your skin type before selecting a certain foundation.
+Also, remember to do skincare everyday to make your skin healthier and shinny.
+It's a key to make your make-up perfect.
+Moreover, it's important to consider your skin type before selecting a certain foundation.
 This mostly applies to people with oily skin as they are prone to the much dreaded cakey look after a few hours with foundation on.